-You need to have an interest in Construction/Engineering and a minimum of 5 GCSEs at grade A*-C including Mathematics, English, and Science/Technology.
-A grade B or above is preferred in Mathematics.
+You need to have an interest in Construction/Engineering and a minimum of 5 GCSEs at 4-5 (C) including Mathematics, English, and Science/Technology.
+Grade 6-9 (A or B) is preferred in Mathematics.

 No subject related prior knowledge is required.

-A minimum GCSE grade C or other equivalent qualification is needed.
+A minimum GCSE C/4 or L2 Functional Skills or other equivalent qualification is needed.